ssl-hep/ServiceX_frontend/README.md

 Comming:

-- Data is returned as an `awkward` array, or a list of ROOT files located in a specified directory
+- Data is returned as a list of ROOT files located in a specified directory
 - Make it easy to submit the same query for 100 different datasets

 # Testing